vbrunschot/Write-Ups/HackTheBox/Celestial/README.md

 # Recon

-As usual we start with a port scan on the target:
+As usual we start with a port scan against the target:
 ```
 sudo nmap -sV -p- -sC -oN nmap.txt -O 10.10.10.85 -T5
 ```